zw0610/zw0610.github.io/notes-en/oneapi.md

 ![oneapi](./oneapi/oneapi.png)

-If we mask the graph above the deep learning:
+If we mask the graph above with deep learning:

 - the *optimized application* means *optimized* refers training programs and inference applications
 - *optimized middleware&framework* refers dl frameworks like Caffe, TensorFlow, PyTorch optimized by Intel or here we say oneAPI group